Xon77/Live4Bubbles/README.md

 # 🙏 Acknowledgements

-As [mentioned in my previous project](https://github.com/Xon77/Live4Life?tab=readme-ov-file#acknowledgements) ***Live 4 Life***, I would have been unable to build this tool without the help of the **SuperCollider online community**, who always answered my questions and even provided me with examples of codes and classes.
+As [mentioned in my previous project](https://github.com/Xon77/Live4Life?tab=readme-ov-file#acknowledgements) ***Live 4 Life***, I would have been unable to build this tool without the help of the **SuperCollider online and live coding community**, who always answered my questions and even provided me with examples of codes and classes.

 ### 🌟 Special Thanks